table of contents

 Treatment in Thailand: when it makes sense

 A change of setting can help some people step out of old patterns, focus on recovery, and access comprehensive care at a cost that’s often lower than in many Western countries.
+This option makes particular sense when local triggers are hard to avoid, when specialized programs aren’t accessible nearby, or when cost constraints limit options at home.
 When comparing centers, ask:

 Relapse prevention & sustaining remission